 The number of Jobcentre Plus offices introducing Universal Credit has increased substantially over the last few months.
 Consequently we have concluded that the experimental measure of the Claimant Count has now become the best estimate of the number of people claiming benefits principally for the reason of being unemployed.
 We are therefore no longer publishing 2 measures of the Claimant Count.
 Instead we are publishing a single measure of the Claimant Count which includes the experimental estimates of Universal Credit claimants.
-These experimental Claimant Count estimates are available at reference Tables HI01 to HI11 (Table 7) of this statistical bulletin.
+These experimental Claimant Count estimates are available at Reference Tables HI01 to HI12 (95 Kb Excel sheet) (Table 7).

-It is not currently possible to produce estimates of inflows and outflows for the new measure of the Claimant Count, however, estimates of JSA inflows and outflows continue to be available and are now published at reference Tables HI01 to HI11 (Table 7(1)) of this statistical bulletin.
+It is not currently possible to produce estimates of inflows and outflows for the new measure of the Claimant Count, however, estimates of JSA inflows and outflows continue to be available and are available at Reference Tables HI01 to HI12 (95 Kb Excel sheet) (Table 7(1)).

 Similarly, it is not currently possible to produce an age or duration breakdown for the new measure of the Claimant Count.
-Estimates of JSA by age and duration continue to be available and are now published at HI01 to HI11 (Tables 8 and 8(2))
+Estimates of JSA by age and duration continue to be available and are now published at HI01 to HI12 (95 Kb Excel sheet) (Tables 8 and 8(2))

 In addition to this, it is not currently possible to produce a breakdown for local geographies for the new measure of the Claimant Count.
-Therefore, estimates of JSA continue to be available and are published at Tables LI01 to LI05 and Tables JSA01 to JSA03.
+Estimates of JSA continue to be available and are published at Tables LI01 to LI05 (95 Kb Excel sheet) and Tables JSA01 to JSA03 (95 Kb Excel sheet).

-The JSA estimates published at data Tables JSA01 to JSA03 are no longer designated as National Statistics because they are no longer the best estimate of the number of people claiming unemployment related benefits, as explained in correspondence between the National Statistician and the UK Statistics Authority:
+The JSA estimates published at data Tables JSA01 to JSA03 (95 Kb Excel sheet) are no longer designated as National Statistics because they are no longer the best estimate of the number of people claiming unemployment related benefits, as explained in correspondence between the National Statistician and the UK Statistics Authority:

-Letter from National Statistician to UK Statistics Authority, 9 June 2015

-Reply from UK Statistics Authority to National Statistician, 10 June 2015
+- letter from National Statistician to UK Statistics Authority, 9 June 2015 - reply from UK Statistics Authority to National Statistician, 10 June 2015

-"Jobseeker's Allowance, Universal Credit and the Claimant Count: Changes to the Measurement of the Claimant Count" provides further information and is available at the Labour Market articles and reports page on our website.
+"Jobseeker's Allowance, Universal Credit and the Claimant Count: Changes to the Measurement of the Claimant Count" provides further information and can be found on the Labour Market articles and reports page.